They protect liberty and prosperity — when we follow them.

 Definition: ‘Regulate the Value’

-The term “power to regulate the value thereof,” with respect to “coined” money, means the power to adjust the official exchange rate of gold coins in relation to silver ones, in order to keep both kinds of money in circulation, that is, to counteract Gresham’s Law).
-This power does not mean Congress can arbitrarily redefine the value of the dollar any way it pleases.
+The term ‘power to regulate the value thereof,’ with respect to ‘coined’ money, means simply the power to adjust the amount of gold in U.S. gold coins, in order to keep both gold and silver money in circulation — that is, to counteract Gresham’s Law.
+(Indeed, because of the Legal Tender Clause, this is not just a power but a duty.)
+Additionally this power allows Congress to adjust the Mint exchange rates of foreign specie coins vis-à-vis their U.S. equivalents.
+It does not allow Congress to redefine the value of the dollar arbitrarily.

 Definition: ‘Legal Tender’